null-char/rustrot13/README.md

 Another alternative is to simply run main.rs directly using cargo: ```cargo run```

 ### Encryption
-For "encrypting" a file (really just rotating bytes by +13), simply run the command `rot13 encrypt [OPTIONS] <PATH_TO_FILE>` to encrypt something using ROT13.
+For "encrypting" a file (really just rotating bytes by +13 or whichever key shift you provide), simply run the command `rot13 encrypt [OPTIONS] <PATH_TO_FILE>` to encrypt something using the provided shift value (by default this is 13).
 For help on the encrypt subcommand you can run `rot13 encrypt --help`.
+Additionally, if you'd like to set the shift value to something different you can do so via the `shift` argument.

 ## Decryption
-This is pretty much similar to encryption except the bytes are rotated by -13.
-Simply run the command `rot13 decrypt [OPTIONS] <PATH_TO_FILE>` to decrypt something using
+This simply just involves backshifting the bytes given a key (which is the shift value).
+Simply run the command `rot13 decrypt [OPTIONS] <PATH_TO_FILE> <SHIFT>` to decrypt something.
+You'll get back something coherent as long as the key you provided is valid for that particular file.
-ROT13.
 For help on the decrypt subcommand you can run `rot13 decrypt --help`.

-## Notes
+# Notes
-In the future, I plan on turning this into just a straight up Caeser cipher instead of just restricting the shift to 13.
+It should be noted that currently all of the bytes pertaining to ASCII codes 33 - 122 are rotated.
+This is hardcoded as a constant for now.